Abul Kashem: Career

-Kashem began his career as a lecturer in the Physics department at Dhaka University in 1946.
+Abul Kashem began his career as a lecturer in the Physics department at Dhaka University in 1946.
 As a lecturer, he was the first person who delivered lectures in the Bengali at Dhaka University.
 He held his lecturer position until 1953.

-Kashem was actively associated with politics.
+Abul Kashem was actively associated with politics.
 He was co-founders of the Khilafat-e-Rabbani Party in 1952.
 He was a member of the provincial assembly as a United Front nominee in 1954 from the Patia-Boalkhali constituency in Chittagong.
 While a member of the Legislative Assembly, he moved a resolution for introduction of Bengali as the medium of education at all levels.
 On 30 September 1956, he proposed Bengali as the state-language and it was approved unanimously and thus, Bengali received constitutional recognition as one of the State language of Pakistan.
 He founded the weekly Sainik in 1948, which acted as a mouthpiece of the historic Language Movement.

 He felt the need of introducing Bengali as medium of higher education in colleges and universities.
 With his dream, he established the Bangla College at Mirpur, Dhaka in 1962 and served the college as Principal until 1981.
 He was the forerunner in introducing textbooks in Bengali for higher education and contributed much in initiating the Bengali version of the question papers for higher education.

-Kashem received a number of national and social awards, including Independence Day Award in 1993, Ekushey Padak in 1987, Bangla Academy Literary Award (for his book Biggan Somaj O Dhormo) in 1982, Islamic foundation Award in 1988, Pakistan Writers guild award in 1964 etc. He was accorded a national reception in Dhaka in 1989 which was attended by eminent scholars and litterateurs of Bangladesh and India.
+Abul Kashem received a number of national and social awards, including Independence Day Award in 1993, Ekushey Padak in 1987, Bangla Academy Literary Award (for his book Biggan Somaj O Dhormo) in 1982, Islamic foundation Award in 1988, Pakistan Writers guild award in 1964 etc. He was accorded a national reception in Dhaka in 1989 which was attended by eminent scholars and litterateurs of Bangladesh and India.
 In 2007, Dhaka City Corporation named the former Darussalam Road of Mirpur-1 as Bhasha Sainik Principal Abul Kashem Road for his contribution to historic Language Movement.

-Kashem died at the Suhrawardy Hospital in Dhaka on Monday 11 March 1991.
+Abul Kashem died at the Suhrawardy Hospital in Dhaka on Monday 11 March 1991.

 List of works

-A prolific writer, Kashem authored nearly 100 books including textbooks on science for postgraduate student and on education, Islam, culture and politics.
+A prolific writer, Abul Kashem authored nearly 100 books including textbooks on science for postgraduate student and on education, Islam, culture and politics.
 These include 40 textbooks on physics and other science subjects for college and university levels.
 Some of his well-known books are: